ilyes990/adven-hive/QUICK_FIX_SUMMARY.md

 # ✅ NETLIFY DEPLOYMENT - FIXED!

 ## What Was Wrong?
+Two issues were preventing deployment:
-Netlify doesn't have Flutter installed by default.
-Your builds were failing because the `flutter` command wasn't found.
+1. **Netlify doesn't have Flutter installed by default** - The `flutter` command wasn't found
+2. **Type mismatch in main.dart** - Your code used `CardTheme` but newer Flutter expects `CardThemeData`

 ## What Was Fixed?
-Updated `netlify.toml` to automatically install Flutter before building your app.
+1. Updated `netlify.toml` to automatically install Flutter before building
+2. Fixed `lib/main.dart` line 216: Changed `CardTheme(...)` to `CardThemeData(...)`
+3. ✅ Verified: Your app now builds successfully locally!

 ---